William Paley

-William Paley (July 1743 – 25 May 1805) was an English Anglican clergyman, Christian apologist, philosopher, and utilitarian.
+William Paley (July 1743 – 25 May 1805) was an English Anglican clergyman, philosopher, abolitionist and utilitarian.
+He was at times referred to as a Christian apologist by his critics.
 He is best known for his natural theology exposition of the teleological argument for the existence of God in his 1802 work Natural Theology or Evidences of the Existence and Attributes of the Deity, which made use of the watchmaker analogy.

 Life

-Paley was born in Peterborough, Northamptonshire, England, and was educated at Giggleswick School, of which his father – also called William – was headmaster for half a century, and – like his father and great-uncle – at Christ's College, Cambridge.
-He graduated in 1763 as senior wrangler, became fellow in 1766, and in 1768 tutor of his college.
+Paley was born in Peterborough, Northamptonshire, England, and was educated at Giggleswick School, of which his father, also called William, was headmaster for half a century, and, like his father and great-uncle, at Christ's College, Cambridge.
+He graduated in 1763 as senior wrangler and became fellow in 1766, and in 1768 tutor of his college.
 He lectured on Samuel Clarke, Joseph Butler and John Locke in his systematic course on moral philosophy, which subsequently formed the basis of his Principles of Moral and Political Philosophy; and on the New Testament, his own copy of which is in the British Library.
-The subscription controversy was then agitating the university, and Paley pushed an anonymous defence of a pamphlet in which the Master of Peterhouse and Bishop of Carlisle Edmund Law had advocated the retrenchment and simplification of the Thirty-nine Articles; he did not, however, sign the petition (called the "Feathers Tavern" petition, from the place where it was agreed) for a relaxation of the terms of subscription to the Articles.
-He was also a strong supporter of the American colonies during the revolutionary war, partly because he thought it would lead to the destruction of slavery.
+The subscription controversy was then agitating the university, and Paley pushed an anonymous defence of a pamphlet in which the Master of Peterhouse and Bishop of Carlisle Edmund Law had advocated the retrenchment and simplification of the Thirty-nine Articles; he did not, however, sign the petition (called the "Feathers Tavern" petition from the place in which it was agreed) for a relaxation of the terms of subscription to the Articles.
+He was also a strong supporter of the American colonies during the Revolutionary War, partly because he thought that it would lead to the destruction of slavery.
 He studied philosophy.

-In 1776 Paley was presented to the rectory of Musgrave in Westmorland, which was exchanged soon after for Appleby.
+In 1776, Paley was presented to the rectory of Musgrave in Westmorland, which was exchanged soon after for Appleby.
 He was subsequently made vicar of Dalston in 1780, near the bishop's palace at Rose Castle.
-In 1782 he became the Archdeacon of Carlisle.
+In 1782, he became the Archdeacon of Carlisle.
 Paley was intimate with the Law family throughout his life, and the Bishop and his son John Law (who was later an Irish bishop) were instrumental during the decade after he left Cambridge in pressing him to publish his revised lectures and in negotiating with the publisher.
-In 1782 Edmund Law, otherwise the mildest of men, was most particular that Paley should add a book on political philosophy to the moral philosophy, which Paley was reluctant to write.
+In 1782, Edmund Law, otherwise the mildest of men, was most particular that Paley should add a book on political philosophy to the moral philosophy, which Paley was reluctant to write.
 The book was published in 1785 under the title of The Principles of Moral and Political Philosophy, and was made a part of the examinations at the University of Cambridge the next year.
 It passed through fifteen editions in the author's lifetime.
 Paley strenuously supported the abolition of the slave trade, and his attack on slavery in the book was instrumental in drawing greater public attention to the practice.
-In 1789, a speech he gave on the subject in Carlisle was published.
+In 1789, a speech that he gave on the subject in Carlisle was published.